MrLoLf/HoneygainAutoClaim/README.md

   ```commandline
   python3 -m pip install -r requirements.txt
   ```
-- If you run the cron job it's recommended to navigate back to your home directory with:
+- If you run the cron job, it's recommended to navigate back to your home directory with:
   ```commandline
   cd ~
   ```